-Because the OMB did not engage in meaningful consultation with American Indians or Alaska Natives in formulating its over-inclusive category of AI/AN, the category AI/AN should immediately be revised to delete inclusion of persons of South or Central American origins, and the Department and the OMB should move quickly to consult with representative tribal communities and Native individuals to assure that the category AI/AN is neither over- nor under-inclusive.
+Because the OMB did not engage in meaningful consultation with American Indians or Alaska Natives in formulating its over-inclusive category of Al/AN, the category Al/AN should immediately be revised to delete inclusion of persons of South or Central American origins, and the Department and the OMB should move quickly to consult with representative American Indian/Alaska Native communities and individuals to assure that the category Al/AN is neither over- nor under-inclusive.
 NACIE asks that Congress cooperate with these government entities in their important work of revision.
+There is a critical need for accurate counts of Native students, not only because it dramatically impacts the funding of program allocations, but is needed to collect reliable data on program effectiveness, challenges, and successes.